Claire Dean

 Published: 2023-02-27

 Cusco is a fascinating city and a Unesco World Heritage Site that receives thousands of tourists and travelers every year.
-The well-preserved colonial architecture, surrounded by several ruins and Spanish colonial buildings, Cusco is a city with an incredibly rich history that attracts people from all over the world.
-Just one example is The church of Santo Domingo, which was built on top of The Temple of The Sun - the most important temple of the Inca Empire, during the Spanish invasion.
+This imperial city in Peru has well-preserved colonial architecture, surrounded by several ruins and Spanish colonial buildings, making Cusco a city where you can experience an incredibly rich history that attracts people from all over the world.
+Just one example is The church of Santo Domingo, which was built on top of The Temple of The Sun - the most important temple of the Inca Empire, during the Spanish conquest.
 This high-altitude Inca city has a fascinating history, however, the question remains, is Cusco a safe destination to visit in Peru?

 View over Cusco